AndunRanmal/testcafe-demo/README.md

 ### 2. Write in latest JS or Typescripts

+Testcafe supports latest javascript features, if you prefer more of a typed language you have the capability to use Typescript in writing your tests.

 ### 3. Detect Js errors in your code

+With this features you can find if any js errors containing in the testing web page.
+If any errors found your test case will be failed.
+This feature is enabled in default.
+So if your test case execution fails without actually running the test script.
+This could be one of the reason.
+So if you wants to ignore those errors, you can disable it when running your test scripts.

 ### 4. Launch concurrent tests

+This is one of my favourite feature in testcafe.
+You can run your tests parallelly opening multiple instance of the same browser.
+With this feature you can decrease the test execution time of your test suite.

 ### 5. Build readable tests with page objects

+Page object modal is a test automation pattern use commonly with node js test frameworks.
+This allows you to create an abstraction of the tested page and use it in test code to refer the elements.
+As the testcafe's test API includes high level high level selector libraries, assertions and etc, you can combine them to implement readable tests with Page Objects.

 ### 6. Include tests in continuous integration system

+With the enability of headless mode you can execute test in a console and its reports can be viewed in a CI's system interface

 ### 7. Rapid test development

+This is one of the new feature introduced by the tescafe named Live mode.
+This allows you to edit your testcafe tests on the fly.
+Changes you made on your tests will immediately restart the test and you will see test results instantly.